byn3/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 2 or more servers aggregate network traffic and work as a team to distribute the traffic onto the servers.
 Bad tradeoff of this is near full capacity and if we go over or something breaks then we have user sessions timing out or running slow.

-Active-Passive is configuring to H/A mode and traffic is offloaded to the most suitable server.
+Active-Passive is configuring to H/A mode (high availability) and traffic is offloaded to the most suitable server.
+Smooths out the peaks.
 The other load balancer will be in listen mode and constantly monitor the performance of the primary, ready to always step in and take over the load if the primary is having issues or failing.
 Uninterrupted service for customers is achieved with this model and we can deal with planned or unplanned service outages. active passive is best if we need a 24/7 connection.

+Load balancers sits infront of server farms or groups of servers and routes traffic to servers in a way that maxes efficiency.
+Five nines = 99.999% uptime rating.
+This means 5 minutes of downtime per year.
+Load balancer or ADC, application delivery controller, is the key to ensure high availability.

 How a database Primary-Replica (Master-Slave) cluster works When a primary fails, one of the secondaries will automatically be the new primary and i have no clue.
+This should be "How distributed high-availability databases work."
+Master-slave architecture is common way to distribute loads between multiple databases.
+One server is the master and that does read and write while slaves are like basic copies of them.
+When a write is done, it is replicated on the slave.
+Adding more slaves is easy and powerful.
+Downside is slaves are read only.
+New mySQL cluster fixes master-slave and master-master models but at a high price and technical infrastructure.

 What is the difference between the Primary node and the Replica node in regard to the application ???
+Authoritative source and syncronized databases?
+Only the primary shard can accept index requests.
+Both replica and primary shards can serve query requests.

 You must be able to explain what are the issues with this infrastructure: